-- Tell me the funniest thing that happened to you today.
+- What was the funniest thing that happened to you today?

 - What did you do today that made you proud?